 The benefits of live streaming include higher audience engagement, real-time interaction, and improved content authenticity.
 Viewers tend to stay longer during live sessions, especially when chat, polls, and dynamic content are involved.
 For platforms, live content supports monetization via ads, subscriptions, and pay-per-view.
 It also builds community, boosts brand trust, and creates a stronger sense of presence than static or on-demand media.

 Live streaming Android app development requires optimizing playback using tools like ExoPlayer, ensuring adaptive bitrate support, and handling device and OS fragmentation.
 Apps must perform well under fluctuating mobile networks, support push notifications for live event alerts, and integrate with Android-native APIs.
-It’s also important to manage battery use and background activity for smooth streaming across the diverse Android device landscape.
+It’s also important to manage battery use and background activity for smooth streaming across different Android devices.